ottbot/riemann-manifold/README.md

 # riemann-manifold

+_This repository refers to a library to monitor asynchronous programs._

+_Not to be confused with [Riemannian manifold](https://en.wikipedia.org/wiki/Riemannian_manifold)._

+![Clojars Project](http://clojars.org/riemann-manifold/latest-version.svg)

 A library to monitor Manifold streams with Riemann, and more!

-![Clojars Project](http://clojars.org/riemann-manifold/latest-version.svg)

 ## Usage